mrenrich84/CV/README.md

 #### Empathic colleague
 I like to guess on motivation behind behaviour of people and I always push in finding solutions to happily share this world with everyone, family, friends, colleagues and strangers, whenever possible.

+Also, living onboard vessels, 24 hours a day for usually a month, shoulder to shoulder with my workmates, sharing a cabin perhaps, really teached me on how to avoid major confrontation and keep character clash at a minimum.

 #### High professionality
 A list of people I'm used to "feel breathing over my shoulders" includes clients rep from BP, Shell, Statoil and Dong Energy.